trussworks/unemployment-insurance-modernization-demo/.github/ISSUE_TEMPLATE/feature-enhancement-request.md

 <!--
-We write story-style feature requests for the most concise way to capture relevant context e.g.
+We write story-style feature requests for the most concise way to capture relevant context

+For example:

 - As a claimant
 - I want to be able to see the details of my benefits
-- so that I am able to plan for my current and future payouts -->
+- so that I am able to plan for my current and future payouts

+One feature may be described my multiple story-style requirements.
+The "As an engineer" or "As a product owner" perspectives, for example, could provide additional context.

+Feel free to add as many as relevant.
+-->

 - As a <!-- who -->